Frequently Asked Questions

 For a very general approach, you can refer to our Bibliography of cognitive sciences.

 4. What is the language of instruction of the Cogmaster?

 The language of instruction is English, with a few exceptions of courses that are shared with French-speaking programmes (e.g., Introduction to Logic).
-All exams and defenses can be taken in French or English, as chosen by each student.
+All exams and defenses are taken in English.
+At the student's request, certain exams may be taken in French, subject to the teacher's agreement.

 If your questions remain unanswered on this site, you may email the Cogmaster secretary for all administrative and practical questions, and the Cogmaster directors for pedagogical/scientific questions.